tesselode/kira/readme.md

 Kira is in early development, and is not production ready.
 Here are some features that I'd like the library to have:
-- More mixer effects (delay, reverb, EQ, etc.)
+- More mixer effects (EQ, compressor, better reverb, etc.)
-- Send tracks
 - C API
+- Streaming sounds
 - 3d audio (maybe!)

 ## Contributing